 ➕ Salvaged from a breadth of sources, the set felt solid and looked fantastic.
 Actual stone, wood, and bone added a level of heft and realism to the construction.
 Detailed murals extended certain scenes beyond what had been physically built.

-➕ One particular set piece was especially floated my boat.
-The level of craftsmanship and effort that went into this piece is staggering, and it felt like it shouldn’t have even been able to fit into an indoor space.
+➕ One particular set piece especially floated my boat.
+The level of craftsmanship and effort that went into this piece are staggering, and it felt like it shouldn’t have even been able to fit into an indoor space.

 ➕ Above all else, The Vikings stood out for its use of a live actor.
 From rousing monologues to sequences of dynamic improv, the actor defined the experience from start to finish.
 He was a fun character to interact with, and he was responsive to how much or little we were reciprocating.